 I'm an NSF postdoctoral fellow at the University of Washington, working in Greg Wilson's lab.
 I recently obtained my PhD (2018) through the Committee on Evolutionary Biology at the University of Chicago, studying in the labs of Zhe-Xi Luo and Kenneth Angielczyk.
 I'm a former fellow at the Field Museum of Natural History in Chicago, which is where I collected much of my data for my dissertation.

 Teaching & Outreach

 Prior to entering graduate school, I taught biology for four years at Wawasee High School in Indiana.
 And recently I taught a paleontology field methods course through the University of Washington.
-I hope to continue to teach, and therefore pedagogy remains a central focus as I pursue a career in academia.
+Pedagogy remains a central focus as I pursue a career in academia.

-While in Chicago I was an active participant in several Field Museum outreach programs, including Dozin' with the Dinos at the Field Museum of Natural History.
+I have been an active participant in several museum outreach programs, including Dozin' with the Dinos at the Field Museum of Natural History.
 This program gives children an opportunity to interact with scientists and spend the night at the museum.

 During the summers, I assist scientists from the University of Washington (Wilson lab) with paleontological fieldwork in Montana.
 This includes helping with the DIG Field School (below), which is a professional development program for K-12 teachers.

 The top banner image is from east central Montana, summer 2015.
 I took the photo while assisting paleontologists from the University of Washington (led by Greg Wilson).
 Our campsite was especially busy because 30 teachers from had joined us for the DIG Field School.
 The lake is the Fort Peck Reservoir.